 Thank you for looking into the Emergency Medicine Program at Cooper!
-I am excited to be starting my third year as the Program Director of such a dynamic program.
+I am excited to be the Program Director of such a dynamic program.
 As a graduate of the residency (Class of 2004), I am proud to remain part of it.
 It is a privilege to tell you about our exceptional training and I invite you to explore our website to learn more about us.

 The EM Residency Program at Cooper has mirrored the growth, success, and development of the institution.
 The three aspects of our program that I am most proud of are: the clinical experience, the educational program, and the people.